needyamin/YAMiN-eCommerce-Shop-Using-Laravel-9/README.md

 # HOW TO INSTALL?

-Download this project and extract on your server/localhost then Run
+Step 1: Download this project and extract on your server/localhost then Run
 > $ composer require laravel/ui

+> php artisan migrate

+Step 2: Now Open Your Browser and hit

-> Hit www.yoursiteurl.com/install/admin
+> www.yoursiteurl.com/install/admin

 > Localhost Example: http://127.0.0.1:8000/install/admin